 Step 2: Place a large pot over the center of the newspaper.
 The new pot should be only 2 to 3 inches (5 to 7.5 cm) larger in diameter than the existing pot.

 Step 6: Position the new pot in a sunny area and water the Jade Plant as you normally would for its weekly watering.
-The Jade Plant should not need to be repotted again for a number of years.
+The Jade Plant should not need to be repotted again for several years.